Science of Microdosing

 - The increased transmission of “Glutamate.”
 Glutamate is the neurotransmitter most responsible for brain functions like cognition, learning, and memory.

-Participants in microdosing research consistently report improvements to cognition and mood, and multiple studies have found that microdosers experience increases in creativity.
 A 2019 systematic study of microdosing found that it led to longer-term improved mental health and improved concentration.
 Interestingly this same study found that microdosers’ expectations didn’t alter their experiences, suggesting the benefits of microdosing aren’t just a placebo effect.

 Like full doses, microdoses of psychedelics appear to encourage neuron growth, so we can expect future research to branch out into investigating new treatments for Alzheimer’s disease and dementia.
 Recent research also indicates that low doses of LSD can reduce perceptions of discomfort, suggesting the potential for a whole new approach to pain relief.